 Given that one of the objectives of EPAD LCS is disease modelling, EPAD LCS will have a probability-spectrum population covering the entire continuum of probability for AD dementia development.
 As accurate disease models covering the entire course of AD before dementia development are currently lacking, EPAD LCS will apply a policy of non-disclosure of overall probability.
-To avoid bias in clinical assessments that may affect disease-modelling work, investigators will be blinded to results from CSF, neuroimaging and genetic assessments.
+Disclosure will take place in case this is specifically requested by a participant i.e. results can be made available to a participant on their request.
+CDR raters, where possible, should be blinded to all other cognitive and clinical assessments, even if biomarker status is disclosed.